-Sustainability in HVACR is no longer a future goal—it’s a present-day priority.
+Sustainability in HVACR is no longer a future goal it’s a present-day priority (a core part of HVAC sustainability).
 As the industry moves toward environmentally responsible solutions, members of the Southern Nevada Air Conditioning Refrigeration Service Contractors Association (SNARSCA) are quietly shaping the next generation of sustainable HVAC practices.

-While not every sustainable shift makes headlines, many SNARSCA professionals are embracing subtle yet impactful strategies that collectively support energy efficiency, long-term system performance, and community well-being.
+While not every sustainable shift makes headlines, many SNARSCA professionals are embracing subtle yet impactful strategies that collectively support energy efficiency, long-term system performance, and community well-being (including sustainable HVAC solutions).

 What SNARSCA Members Are Doing Differently

 At the heart of sustainable HVACR is knowledge.
-SNARSCA actively supports technician training and continuing education, ensuring that its members stay informed about best practices in system design, installation, and service.
+SNARSCA actively supports technician training and continuing education, ensuring that its members stay informed about best practices in system design, installation, and service (including HVAC sustainable design).
 These efforts help:

 - Minimize energy waste through proper system diagnostics.